niolabs/docs/communication.rst

 - **poll_rate_ms** - *mysterioso*
 - **max_port** - upper bound of port range used for finding available local ports for publishers/subscribers
 - **min_port** - lower bound
+- **connect_timeout** - time to wait at start up when there is a communication failure due to ip address, port issues, etc.

+  * 0 - no wait, module fails right away

+  * > 0 - keep retrying for specified time unless IP Address is determined to be valid

+  * < 0 - keep retrying indefinitely unless IP Address is determined to be valid

 Capabilities
 ------------